uber/tchannel/node/docs/hyperbahn.md

 You must call `register()` to start the registration loop with the hyperbahn router.

-### `hyperbahnClient.once('registered', listener)`

-This event gets emitted once hyperbahn router confirms your registration.
-This means the hyperbahn router will start routing requests to you.

-### `hyperbahnClient.once('error', listener)`

-This event gets emitted if there's a failure with hyperbahn registration.
-This only gets emitted if `hardFail` is `true`.

 ### `hyperbahnClient.getClientChannel(opts)`

 You can call `getClientChannel()` to get the client sub channel